 Enjoy the freedom of making your own choices.
 Be yourself and live your life.
 Delight in simple pleasures.
 Feel the excitement of every emotion without judgment.
 Rejoice in who you are.

 Let me be your guide, and discover your path to your joyous life.

 I was an prisoner in a jail of my own making.

 It wasn’t until I let go of fear and I stopped trying to make others happy that I tasted true freedom.

 It took me more than four decades to learn how to say “no” to others so I could say “yes” to me.
 When I did, I found my voice.
 Choosing to focus on my own expressions of joy empowered me to take ownership of my life and release the stories that held me captive.
 In the process, I discovered the power to do my greatest good.
 I now have the freedom to give more than I ever did before.

 The definition of “selfish” isn’t what you think.

 I had to “unlearn” a great many things before I understood that being selfish isn’t a bad thing and that joyous selfishness isn’t the same as fear-based selfishness.

 The fearfully selfish person asks the question, “Is there enough for me?”

 The joyously selfish person asks the question, “Is this what feels best for me?”

 While the fearfully selfish person looks outside of themselves to feel good, the joyously selfish person looks for the best way to share the truest aspects of themselves with the world around them.

 Joyous living starts with a belief.

 … as long as it feels better than the beliefs you currently have.

-I invite you to take that first step and discover what it’s like to experience inner peace and joy every day.
+Take that first step and rediscover what it’s like to experience inner peace and joy every day.